9 great players who were born after Messi made his Barcelona debut

 We’ve picked out nine great players who were born after Messi made his debut for Barcelona in 2003 and compiled them into the following list.
 Some of these will have huge careers to come.

-Christophe Galtier handed Zaire-Emery his PSG debut earlier in the season and he hasn’t looked back since.
-The French midfielder even started in their most recent Champions League tie with Bayern Munich.
+Christophe Galtier handed Zaire-Emery his PSG debut last season and he hasn’t looked back since.
+The French midfielder has since racked up 46 senior appearances for PSG and is now one of the brightest prospects in Europe.

-Born on March 2004, the 16-year-old midfielder wasn’t around to witness Messi’s debut back in the day, but he is now playing with him on a weekly basis.
+Born on March 2004, the 17-year-old midfielder wasn’t around to witness Messi’s debut back in the day, but he did get the chance to play alongside him last season.

 🤯 Warren Zaïre-Emery.
 He's still just 16. 📈pic.twitter.com/I4UZErVoSY